Giftbit/lightrail/README.md

 ## The 50 Foot View

+I'm going to cover a bit of architecture and common concepts.

 ## Monitoring for Trouble

 Developers are notified of emergencies through [PagerDuty](https://giftbit.pagerduty.com).
 The only alarms configured are 5xx spikes and latency spikes.